caiyue1993/RxNotes/README.md

 # RxNotes
-Writing notes about the dance of RxSwift and MVVM, in iOS.
+Some notes recording the dance of RxSwift and MVVM in iOS.